On This Page

 6. Planting Without Considering Friend Boost Availability

 Friend boost in Grow a Garden increases your sell value at the merchant by up to 70% when friends are active in your server.
 This bonus is significant enough to change which crop is optimal.
 A crop with a higher base value benefits proportionally more from a 70% boost than a lower-value crop does, which can flip the ranking between two comparable seeds.
 Before starting a farming session, check whether friends will be online and factor their boost contribution into your crop selection.
+For GAG2 specifically, see our GAG2 friend boost guide for the exact mechanic and stacking rules.
 The main calculator on our site includes a friend boost slider that lets you model the exact impact of boost on your earnings for any crop combination.

 🌿 Grow a Garden 2 Crop Guide